top of page

 Take notes

-There is some debate on this topic but I think it is okay to take some notes if you wish to capture key information for your future reference.
+There is some debate on this topic, but I think it is okay to take some notes if you wish to capture key information for your future reference.
 Again, it can help demonstrate organization and professionalism.
-Do ask permission and don’t overdo it as your note-taking can be off-putting to the interviewer, and of course, reduce eye contact which is important for building rapport.
+Do ask permission and don’t overdo it, as your note-taking can be off-putting to the interviewer and, of course, reduce eye contact, which is important for building rapport.

 Interview technique